-The “Play Strategy” (The Scottish Government.
-2013a) was an initiative launched by the Scottish Government back in 2013 as part of their wider ambition for Scotland to be the best place in the world to grow up.
+The ‘Play Strategy For Scotland: Our Vision’ is an initiative launched by the Scottish Government back in 2013 as part of their wider ambition for Scotland to be the best place in the world to grow up.
 The strategy promotes the value of play as a life-enhancing experience for all children and young people – not just at home but in nurseries, schools and within the community.
 The strategy sets out the Scottish Government’s desire for children to be able to play freely and safely whilst learning to manage risks for themselves and begin to make choices.

-The Strategy makes reference to Article 31 of the UN Convention on the Rights of the Child (UNCRC) (Children and Young People’s Commissioner Scotland.
-2018.) which states “that every child has the right to rest and leisure, to engage in play and recreational activities appropriate to the age of the child and participate freely in cultural life and the arts”.
+The Strategy makes reference to Article 31 of the UN Convention on the Rights of the Child (UNCRC) which states that every child has the “right to rest and leisure, to engage in play and recreational activities appropriate to the age of the child and participate freely in cultural life and the arts”.

 Play is the universal language of children and a fundamental part of any childhood.
 Its deeper benefits are that children who experience a rich play experience concentrate better in class and have better break time behaviour in school.
 By investing in children in their early years; the Scottish Government believes it will reap the rewards economically and socially in later years.

-The timeline for delivering the actions ranged from 6-12 months through to 3+ years which is why the actions within the Play Strategy are still actively being implemented today.
+The timeline for delivering the actions ranged from 6-12 months through to 3+ years, which is why the actions within the Play Strategy are still actively being implemented today.
 There were many actions for local authorities to deliver.
-These included:

 The Scottish Government has invested significantly in the provision of financial funding for infrastructure and projects to bring the strategy to life.
-A progress update report published by the Government in 2016 details positive progress has been made in its implementation (Scottish Government.
-2016).
-A particular mention is given to Aberdeen City Council and its partners for their decision to remove all ‘No Ball Games’ signs but there is still much work to do – of which Scottish Councils have a fundamental role to play.
+A progress update report published by the Government in 2021 details positive progress has been made in its implementation.

-Each local authority is tasked with developing a Play Policy which should include the design and build of outdoor play equipment in school grounds and in natural and wild spaces.
+Each local authority is tasked with delivering a Play Policy which should include the design and build of outdoor play equipment in school grounds and in natural and wild spaces.

 Whilst the benefits of these provisions are clear, local authorities must be mindful of the property and liability risks which can attach.

-Where the erection or installation of a play area or play equipment foreseeably introduces either a casualty or property risk; the council must ensure a suitable and sufficient risk assessment is in place to control any hazards.
-If the expertise in conducting the assessment of the hazards is out with the competence of council officers, then reference should be made to the relevant property or casualty consultants appointed to endure controls are adequate to prevent injury or loss.
+Where the erection or installation of a play area or play equipment foreseeably introduces either a casualty or property risk, the council must ensure a suitable and sufficient risk assessment is in place to control any hazards.
+If council officers do not have the required competence to undertake the required risk assessments, then reference should be made to the relevant property or casualty consultants appointed to ensure controls are adequate to prevent injury or loss.

-RMP Risk Control have experience in assisting clients in all areas of risk including play equipment and play areas.
+RMP Risk Control have experience in assisting clients in all areas of liability risk management, including play equipment and play areas.
 More specifically, we have experience in assisting local authorities in the following areas: